sjevelazco/flexsdm/README.md

 # flexsdm

 ### Overview
 Species distribution modeling has become a standard tool in several research areas such as ecology, conservation biology, biogeography, paleobiogeography, and epidemiology.
 Species distribution modeling is an area of active research in both theoretical and methodological aspects.
-This has led to defining a specific modeling process for a particular situation where the “click-and-run” is not a desirable option.
 One of the most exciting features of **flexsdm** is its high manipulation and parametrization capacity based on different functions and arguments.
-This enables users to define a complete or partial modeling workflow specific for a modeling situation (e.g., number of variables, number of records, different algorithms, algorithms tuning, ensemble methods).
+These attributes enable users to define a complete or partial modeling workflow specific for a modeling situation (e.g., number of variables, number of records, different algorithms, algorithms tuning, ensemble methods).

 --- ---
 ### Structure of flexsdm